Which city is cheaper, Prague or Seoul?

 Let's take a look at the differences and similarities between Prague and Seoul.
 Then, you can decide for yourself which place is better for your next trip.

-Seoul has long been recognized as a culinary destination with great restaurants.
+Eat your way through Seoul, as it has many local or world renowned restaurants to choose from.
 Food is a cultural obsession here, and you'll find everything from world class street food to award winning restaurants.
 The dishes are so much more diverse than Korean barbecue and kimchi.
 Many dishes are very spicy, with popular local foods including gamjatang (pork and potato soup) and jeon (savory pancakes).

 Prague may not make the list for most foodies, but you'll find what you need while you're in town.
 The meals are hearty and filling.
 There's lots of stew and dumplings that make for a soothing meal on a cold winter day.
 Goulash is a favorite dish at most of the traditional restaurants around town.

-Seoul offers plenty to do in the evening.
+Seoul has a large number of nightlife venues.
 This is definitely a work hard/play hard city, with locals working long hours during the day and then partying hard late into the night.
 The nightlife scene is strong both during the week and on weekends.
 There are bars, clubs, and lounges that are frequented by locals and tourists alike.

-Both Seoul and Prague offer a variety of live music venues.
+Both Seoul and Prague offer first-rate live music venues.

 Live music, and music in many other forms, is everyone in Seoul K-pop has put the city on the map for music, but you'll actually find a wide range of genres here including rock music and electronic dance music.